Legal system of Eritrea: High Court

 The High Court is the appellate court for zonal decisions.
 Moreover, in certain instances, the High Court does have original jurisdiction.
 Although the creation of a Supreme Court is within the Constitution, in practice, this has not occurred.
 Thus the highest appellate court within this system acts like a Court of Last Resort, which is the High Court.
 This specific court entertains appeals from within the grouping of high courts.
-In terms of civil cases, the High Court acts as a large claims court by governing over cases with values greater than 250,000 Nafka in movable property and 500,000 Nafka in immovable property.
+In terms of civil cases, the High Court acts as a large claims court by governing over cases with values greater than 250,000 Nakfa in movable property and 500,000 Nakfa in immovable property.
 Moreover, other civil cases such as "bankruptcy, negotiable instruments, insurance, intellectual property rights, habeas corpus, nationality, filiation, expropriation, and communal exploitation of property" fall under the purview of the High Court.
 Concerning criminal cases, those with serious injuries under Article 538 of the Transitional Penal Code are under the jurisdiction of the High Court, including most cases of murder, rape, and other felonies.
 Cases that do not meet this bar go to the lower courts, including Zonal and Community court.

 Zonal courts

 Zonal courts, also known as regional courts, are the second-lowest structure within the judicial system, right above community court.
-Within civil cases, the zonal court is responsible for cases regarding assets worth 50,000 to 250,000 nafka for movable assets and 100,000 to 500,000 nafka for immovable.
+Within civil cases, the zonal court is responsible for cases regarding assets worth 50,000 to 250,000 Nakfa for movable assets and 100,000 to 500,000 Nakfa for immovable.
 The zonal courts are generally used for this type of civil case, however, cases such as divorce or other minor claims not already in the purview of the high court fall under the zonal court's jurisdiction.
 In terms of criminal cases, the zonal court deals with instances of a minor injury.
 Moreover, any appeals to community court fall under the jurisdiction of zonal courts.